jwulf/Gandelf/README.md

 # Gandelf

-This is a Graylog Extended Log Format bridge for docker containers.
-It allows you to log to Seq, Slack, Azure Message queues, and also to log locally via jsonlog while sending your container logs to Logstash or another remote log server.
+This is a Docker logs multiplexing container.
+It provides a Graylog Extended Log Format bridge for docker containers.
+It allows you to log to Seq, Slack, Azure Message queues, and AWS CloudWatch; while also logging locally via jsonlog.

 Among other uses, this bad boy solves the issue described [here](https://github.com/moby/moby/issues/30887).
 When you are logging from your container to a 3rd-party logging provider - such as Logstash - you don't get any local logs for debugging.
 Why don't we have both?
 With Gandelf you can.
 You can use Gandelf as a logging middleware to log to local disk from multiple containers (with colors!) while still logging to remote 3rd party services.